Mom of child with autism writes open letter to concerned classmates' parents

 "It's okay to ask a parent.
 It's okay to ask them.
 It's a way of reducing stigma," said Morin.

-Amanda is also an author for the National Center for Learning Disabilities.
+Amanda is also an author for Understood.org, a resource website for parents connected to the National Center for Learning Disabilities.

 "I'm the perfect person to come ask these questions of.
 As a parent, I want to hear from them, and other parents like me probably want to hear from them too," said Morin.